Achieve your potential at UC

 Here’s a fact that may surprise you: Nearly half of our California undergraduates pay no tuition.

 UC has one of the strongest and most generous financial aid programs in the country.
 That’s because we believe that every qualified California student should have the opportunity to get a UC education.

-As a result, three-quarters of California undergraduates receive grants and scholarships (money that doesn't have to be paid back).
+As a result, 70% of California undergraduates receive grants and scholarships (money that doesn't have to be paid back).
 And for California residents whose families earn less than $80,000 our Blue and Gold Opportunity Plan covers all systemwide tuition and fees.
 Other aid can help pay for living expenses, like food and housing.

 The bottom line is that UC will help you afford your education.

 For many students who want to stay close to home or save money, community college can be a good way to get ready for a UC degree.

 Many classes you need for your undergraduate degree are offered at California community colleges, including courses that can count toward your major.

 And for students who are ready to make the transition to UC, our doors are open.